-In assessing whether Mr. Simon achieved his financial measures, the Compensation Committee noted the Company's strong financial results in fiscal year 2011 and that the Company significantly overachieved the performance indicated for Mr. Simon to receive at least 200% of target award for revenue and significantly overachieved the performance for Mr. Simon to receive at least the target award for earnings per share and EBITDA.
+In assessing whether Mr. Simon achieved his financial measures, the Compensation Committee noted the Company's strong financial results in fiscal year 2012 and that the Company significantly overachieved the targets indicated for Mr. Simon to receive at least 200% of target award for revenue, earnings per share and EBITDA.

-The five non-financial measures for Mr. Simon related to strengthening the Company's management team, entering into acquisitions, divestitures or strategic alliances, expanding the Company's product lines into new categories, channels of trade or geographies, working to continuously improve the Company's corporate governance practices, and enhancing the public awareness of the Company.
-The Compensation Committee noted that the Company had significantly overachieved its targets in this category by successfully completing several acquisitions, which expanded the Company's offerings in Europe through the acquisitions of Danival and GG UniqueFiber and expanded the Company's product lines into new categories, such as yogurt through the acquisition of The Greek Gods yogurt business.
+The five non-financial measures for Mr. Simon related to strengthening the Company's management team, entering into acquisitions, divestitures or strategic alliances, expanding the Company's product lines into new categories, channels of trade or geographies, working to continuously improve the Company's corporate governance practices and enhancing the public awareness of the Company.
+The Compensation Committee noted that Mr. Simon had significantly overachieved his targets in this category by successfully completing several acquisitions, which expanded the Company's offerings in the United Kingdom operating segment through the acquisitions of the Daniels Group and Cully & Sully and in the Canada operating segment through the acquisition of Europe's Best.
 The Compensation Committee also took into account that Mr. Simon had worked with the Compensation Committee to evaluate the strength of the management team, taken steps to add additional strength to the executive team and made organizational changes that enhanced the development of the existing team.
 Finally, the Compensation Committee noted that Mr. Simon worked to continuously improve the Company's corporate governance practices and enhance the public awareness of the Company.